 1. Verify proper connections per the connection diagram, Figure 5-2.
-Terminate the output of the LPA50 (coax connector J9), that would normally connect to the line tuner, with a 50Ω non-inductive resistor rated at 50W.
+Terminate the output of the LPA50 (coax connector J9), that would normally connect to the line tuner, with a 50 or $75\Omega$ non-inductive

-- 2. Turn the INPUT LEVEL potentiometer on the driving carrier set's Power Amplifier module to minimum (fully counterclockwise).
+- resistor rated at 50W or greater (per catalog number). - 2.
+Turn the INPUT LEVEL potentiometer on the driving carrier set's Power Amplifier module to minimum (fully counterclockwise).
 This will prevent it from overdriving the LPA when initially powered up. - 3.
 Turn on all the Power Supply modules one at a time noting that both the INPUT and OUTPUT red LEDs come on for each Power Supply module.
 If all the power supplies are not turned on within a few minutes of one another, the Power Combiner module(s)'s balance resistors will heat up which is normal since only part of the Power Amplifier modules would be energized causing imbalance in the Power Combiner module.
 This heating will disappear after all Power Supplies are turned on and all the Power Amplifier modules are energized. - 4.
-Turn on the driving carrier set. - 5.
-With the carrier's set transmitter on, on any one of the four 12.5W Power Amplifiers in
+Turn on the driving carrier set.